Alien films in chronological order, and where to watch them

 5. ‘Alien’ (1979)

 The movie that kicked it all off.
-When the Nostromo space crew picks up a transmission from a nearby moon and finds a colony of alien eggs, attaching to one of the crew, Sigourney Weaver’s Ripley and her team find themselves fighting for their lives aboard their space tug.
+When the Nostromo space crew picks up a transmission from a nearby moon and finds a colony of alien eggs, attaching to one of the crew, Ellen Ripley (Sigourney Weaver) and her team find themselves fighting for their lives aboard their space tug.

 6. ‘Alien: Romulus’ (2024)